- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 How Sleek helps with your registered office address

-Sleek’s end-to-end company incorporation service includes a registered office address on Regent Street, London and a director service address as standard, starting from £245 + VAT.
+Sleek’s company incorporation service includes a registered office address on Regent Street, London, plus a director service address as standard, starting from £245 + VAT.
+Your home address stays off the public register from day one, with nothing separate to set up or manage.

 Disclaimer: The preceding information is not legal advice.
 This content is aimed to provide general guidance.
 For more formal or legal advice, contact Sleek directly.